edupoux/MVA_2021_SL/README.md

 [//]: # (with CC to all members of the group.)
 # Algorithms for speech and natural language processing (MVA 2021)

-* this is the course for the academic year 2020-2021.
-For this year (2021-2022), please follow this link:  https://github.com/edupoux/MVA_2022_SL/ *
+** this is the course for the academic year 2020-2021 (last year).
+For the current year (2021-2022), please follow this link:  https://github.com/edupoux/MVA_2022_SL/**

 ## Contact information
 For any question/request related to this course, please send an email to this address: mva.speech.language@gmail.com